Marino Sato: 2018

-Despite having been the second-lowest driver in the standings to compete at every event, he was retained for the 2018 season.
+Despite having been the second-lowest driver in the standings to compete at every event, Sato was retained for the 2018 season.
 His performance improved compared to 2017, and he finished 16th in the championship.

 Euroformula Open

-He moved to the Euroformula Open Championship in 2019.
+Sato moved to the Euroformula Open Championship in 2019.
 He dominated the championship, winning it with nine victories and helped Motopark to win the team championship.

 FIA Formula 2 Championship

 2019

-In the Summer of 2019, Sato progressed to the FIA Formula 2 Championship, replacing Arjun Maini at Campos Racing from the round at Spa-Francorchamps onwards.
-However, after the fatal accident of Anthoine Hubert, the Japanese racer would not officially make his F2 debut until the Monza feature face, finishing twelfth overall.
+In the summer of 2019, Sato progressed to the FIA Formula 2 Championship, replacing Arjun Maini at Campos Racing from the round at Spa-Francorchamps onwards.
+However, after the fatal accident of Anthoine Hubert, the Japanese racer would not officially make his F2 debut until the Monza feature race, finishing twelfth overall.
 He improved to eleventh in the sprint, before having a point-less pair of races in Sochi.
 Sato would briefly challenge for points in the season finale in Yas Marina, albeit it was not enough to earn him a points finish.
 Despite this, he took part in the post-season test on the week after the final race, driving for Trident.

 2020

-In 2020 he signed for Trident Racing to partner Roy Nissany in the FIA Formula 2 Championship.
+In 2020, Sato signed for Trident Racing to partner Roy Nissany in the FIA Formula 2 Championship.
 Sato only managed to score one point at Mugello, and eventually finished 22nd in the standings, four points and three positions behind Nissany.